calijason76/security-hub/README.md

 **THE BASH VERSION (aws_noncompliance_counts_class.sh):**

 The script invokes a MultiFactor Auth used by my company called Okta to connect to an AWS account.
 It does two loop statements, 1 to pull the ConfigRuleNames into a list, the next loop reads that list and grabs the non-compliance counts.
+The values are extracted by utilizing 'jq'.
 The resulting data is piped to a feed file with the format:

     configrulename
     count